Where to See Puffins in Iceland

 Puffin Watching from the Snaefellsnes Peninsula

-Breiðafjörður is the fjord that separates the Snæfellsnes Peninsula and the Westfjords.
+Breidafjordur is the fjord that separates the Snaefellsnes Peninsula and the Westfjords.
 It has many little islands dotting it and fertile waters making it a perfect place for puffins to nest.

-Unfortunately, there aren't any tours into Breiðafjörður focussed on locating and admiring its puffins.
-Even so, however, there are multiple boat trips you can take from the historic town of Stykkishólmur that will allow you to explore the fjord and see these birds both nesting and hunting in the waters.
+Unfortunately, there aren't any tours into Breidafjordur focused on locating and admiring its puffins.
+Even so, however, there are multiple boat trips you can take from the historic town of Stykkisholmur that will allow you to explore the fjord and see these birds both nesting and hunting in the waters.

-For example, you could take this adventure, which combines a cruise with a freshly caught seafood dinner served as sushi, blending Icelandic ingredients and ingenuity with Japanese style.
+For example, you could take a magical 2-hour seafood cruise, which combines a cruise with a freshly caught seafood dinner served as sushi, blending Icelandic ingredients and ingenuity with Japanese style.
 Though it is available throughout the year, taking this tour between May and September almost guarantees that you will see several islands with thriving puffin colonies.

 Photo from Whale Watching on the Snæfellsnes Peninsula

 You could also jump onto this whale-watching tour in the final months of its season (it runs from November until June) for the same results.
-Whale watching in Breiðafjorður is higher risk, higher reward kind of experience, as compared to Reykjavík or Húsavík.
-While great whales do not frequent its waters so reliably, the area is the best place in the country to find the elusive and magnificent orca.
+Whale watching in Breidafjordur is a higher risk, higher reward kind of experience, as compared to Reykjavik or Husavik.
+While great whales do not frequent their waters so reliably, the area is the best place in the country to find the elusive and magnificent orca.

-If neither of these trips appeals to you or fit into your schedule, you also have a great chance of catching puffins simply by taking the Baldur ferry from Stykkishólmur to Bránslækur in the Westfjords, or visa versa.
-Those travelling around the country may have this in their plans anyway, as the ferry carries cars and is the quickest way to get between the two locations.
+If neither of these trips appeals to you or fits into your schedule, you also have a great chance of catching puffins simply by taking the Baldur ferry from Stykkisholmur to Brjanslaekur in the Westfjords or taking the ferry from the Westfjords back to Snaefellsnes.
+Those traveling around the country may have this in their plans anyway, as the ferry carries cars and is the quickest way to get between the two locations.

-If you are utilising a summer self-drive package that guides you around the entire ring-road of Iceland, the Westfjords and the Snæfellsnes Peninsula, such as these, which go over ten, thirteen and fourteen days, this ferry trip is included in your itinerary and in the price.
+If you are utilizing a summer self-drive package that guides you around the entire Ring Road of Iceland, the Westfjords, and the Snaefellsnes Peninsula, such as these, which go over ten, thirteen, and fourteen days, this ferry trip is included in your itinerary and in the price.

 Puffin Watching from Heimaey